Quick Navigation

 For instance, in October 2025, IBM collaborated with AWS to expand cloud infrastructure for smart city projects in the Middle East, showcasing IBM’s commitment to delivering scalable, compliant cloud solutions.
 This also reflects technology leadership stemming from the U.S. with global impacts on smart city cloud infrastructure.

-In 2024, North America held a dominant market position in the Global Smart City Cloud Infrastructure Market, capturing more than a 36.4% share, holding USD 4.63 billion in revenue.
+In 2024, North America held a dominant market position in the Global Smart City Cloud Infrastructure Market, capturing more than 36.4% share and generating USD 4.63 billion in revenue.
 This dominance is due to the region’s advanced innovation ecosystems and significant investments in cutting-edge technologies such as IoT, AI, and 5G.
 Major cities have adopted intelligent traffic management and energy-efficient systems that enhance urban life.

 Furthermore, strong government initiatives, including smart city programs and digital transformation policies, drive adoption.
 Collaboration between public and private sectors accelerates development, while robust R&D and infrastructure investments bolster North America’s competitive edge in smart city technologies.
 These factors combine to sustain the region’s market dominance.